Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

-By contrast, gene regulatory networks within the cell allow a larger space density of calculations.
-Following the entries in \cite[Fig. 3]{balasubramaniam2023realizing} related to feedforward {NN} implementation, we can find networks of \num{26} learnable parameters maximum.\footnote{We perform this calculation assuming the number of hidden nodes follows the number of inputs.
-For instance, a network of \num{4} inputs and \num{3} outputs comprises \num{4} nodes in the hidden layer.
-As the total number of weights corresponds to the total number of connections among nodes, and the biases the total number of nodes, the calculation yields $4\times2+4\times3+3\times2=26$ learnable parameters.} Therefore, \num{14} connected cells can reach the complexity reported for decoders, i.e., approximately \num{300} in \Cref{fig_BER_vs_ITR}, and still fit within the micrometer range.
-Furthermore, reported examples of brain organoids \cite{smirnova2023organoid} and reservoir computing \cite{uzun2025molecular} are also candidate technologies for developing {NN} architectures at the micrometer scale.
-Reported research illustrates designs in the range of $\SIrange{10}{100}{\micro\meter}$, although not limited to further scaling down their dimension.
-These advancements demonstrate the practicality of {NN} architectures for {IoBNT} applications; however, a design for {NN} module interfaces (both bio and electric) is still not available.
+By contrast, \acp{GRN} within the cell allows a higher computational density.
+Following the entries in \cite[Fig. 3]{balasubramaniam2023realizing} related to feedforward {NN} implementation, we can find networks of~\num{26} learnable parameters maximum.\footnote{We perform this calculation assuming the number of hidden nodes follows the number of inputs. } Therefore,~\num{14} connected cells can achieve the complexity reported for decoders (approximately \num{300} in \Cref{fig_BER_vs_ITR}) and still fit within the micrometer range.
+However, the limited reliability of DNA circuits \cite{nagipogu2023survey} and their long processing times (on the order of hours \cite[Fig. 4]{cherry2018scaling}) remain significant drawbacks.
+Beyond purely genetic circuits, brain organoids \cite{smirnova2023organoid} and reservoir computing \cite{uzun2025molecular} are candidate technologies for developing {NN} architectures at the micrometer scale.
+Reported designs are in the range of $\SIrange{10}{100}{\micro\meter}$, although not limited to further scaling down their dimensions.
+These advancements demonstrate the practicality of {NN} architectures for {IoBNT} applications; yet, a design for {NN} module interfaces (both biological and electrical) remains unavailable.

+A comparative summary of the technologies presented in this section is provided in \Cref{tab_bio}, which evaluates their capabilities in terms of weight density, latency, scalability, and \ac{TRL}.\footnote{For a definition of readiness levels, see \cite[pag.
+14]{EuropeanCommission2025}.} To ensure a fair comparison across diverse substrates, we evaluate computational capabilities using spatiotemporal weight density (number of weights per unit volume per unit time).
+This metric is necessary because a purely spatial evaluation tends to overestimate the efficiency of silicon technologies.
+That is, in contrast to chemical-based technologies, silicon enables iterative hardware reuse through code loops.
+By accounting for the reusability capacity of \textit{in~silico} technologies, this evaluation provides a realistic sense of the physical scale required to synthesize {NN} models.
+The values are extracted from the experimental studies cited in the last column of the table, with specific evaluation details for weight counts and volume, as provided in the table notes.